Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Single source

 Assume that reaching-time $t_j$ is achieved via path $P_1$.
 Note that if the optimal reaching-time for vertex $u$ is achieved through some combination of edge delays via path $P_1=(v,w_1,w_2,\ldots w_k,u)$, then the optimal reaching-time of every vertex $w_i\in P_1$ is achieved through that same path $P_1$ with the same combination of edge delays.
 Otherwise, if there was some other path $P_3$ that achieved a better reaching-time for some vertex $w_i\in P_1$, then the optimal reaching-time for vertex $u$ would be achieved via path $P_4=(P_3,w_i,w_{i+1},...u)$ which is impossible by assumption.

-(i) Consider now the optimal reaching-time of vertex $w_1$ via path $P_1$ and $X'$.
-Note that the algorithm delays the first available label of edge $uw_1$ to be used immediately.
+\textbf{Case (i):} Consider now the optimal reaching-time of vertex $w_1$ via path $P_1$ and $X'$.
+Note that the algorithm delays the first available label of edge $uw_1$ to the time step which yields the minimum arrival time to $w_1$.
 Therefore $X'$ must contain the same edge delay for $uw_1$ as $X$.
 Consider now the optimal reaching-time of vertex $w_2$.
-Again, the one source algorithm delays the first available label of edge $w_1w_2$ to be used immediately once $w_1$ has been reached.
+Again, the single source algorithm delays the first available label of edge $w_1w_2$ to the time step such that yields the minimum arrival time to $w_2$ after $w_1$ has been reached.
 And since the reaching-time of $w_1$ is the same via $X$ and $X'$, the same is true for $w_2$.
 The argument works for every $w_i\in P_1$, including vertex $u$.
-Therefore, there is no other combination of edge delays that achieve a better reaching-time of vertex $u$ via path $P_1$.
+Therefore, there is no other combination of edge delays that achieves a better reaching-time of vertex $u$ via path $P_1$.

-(ii) Consider now the optimal reaching-time of vertex $v$ via path $P_2=(v,w'_1,w'_2,\ldots w'_k,u)$ and $X''$ that the algorithm did not use.
-A similar argument works from the previous case that shows that if path $P_2$ had optimal reaching-time with $X''$, the one source algorithm would have used the edge delays of $X''$ and $X=X''$ for the edges on path $P_2$. \end{proof} \fi
+\textbf{Case (ii):} Consider now the optimal reaching-time of vertex $v$ via path $P_2=(v,w'_1,w'_2,\ldots w'_k,u)$ and $X''$ that the algorithm did not use.
+A similar argument works from the previous case that shows that if path $P_2$ had optimal reaching-time with $X''$, the single source algorithm would have used the edge delays of $X''$ and $X=X''$ for the edges on path $P_2$. \end{proof} \fi